digbmc/cwd-toolkit/_projects/03_adding-content.md

     caption: "[Photo by Mario Klassen on Unsplash](https://unsplash.com/@marioklassen)" # Put a caption for your image here.
 It will display in the bottom right corner of the image.
 ---

-In order to add and edit the content of your site, you will create and make changes to a number of Markdown files.
+In order to add and edit the content of your site, you will create and make changes to a number of files called **Markdown files**.
 These are files that end in the file extension `.md`, and they include `index.md` file as well as all of the files in `_pages` and `_projects`.

-Each of these files has two main sections: the front matter, which is written in YAML, and the content, which is written using Markdown.
-You can also include some HTML in these files, as Jekyll will convert them to HTML anyway when it builds the site.
+Each of these files has two main sections:
+1. **Front matter**, which is written in a simple coding language called YAML
+2. **Content**, which is written using Markdown.
+You can also include some HTML in these files, as Jekyll, our site builder, will convert them to HTML anyway when it builds the site.

-## What are YAML, Markdown, and HTML?
+## What are HTML, Markdown, and YAML?

+HTML, Markdown and YAML are easy-to-read programming languages used to create websites.
+While you don't need to know the exact definitions of these three programming languages, it is helpful to understand a little bit about what they do in order to help you build your site.

+### HTML

+You do not need to know the ins and outs of HTML to use this site template, but it can help you edit some of the template's basic formats.
+Other articles in the How-To section of the template will show you how to do some things with HTML, like adding embedded content.
+If you want more information on HTML, check out the [W3 Schools resources on HTML](https://www.w3schools.com/html/).

+### Markdown

+[Markdown](https://www.markdownguide.org/) is a plain-text markup language that makes it easy to format your text.
+Markdown converts what you write in words into HTML code that web browsers can read.
+Because it is so useful for writing, Markdown is an integral element to creating pages, projects, and posts on this site.
+This template has a guide on [Formatting Text with Markdown]({{ "/how-to/markdown/" | absolute_url }}), which you can check out later.

 ### YAML

-[YAML](https://yaml.org/) (YAML Ain't Markup Language) is a human-readble data serialization language that can store data that tells Jekyll how to build your site.
-For example, it can be used to set the title, layout, and permalink of a page on your site.
+[YAML](https://yaml.org/) (YAML Ain't Markup Language) is an easy-to-read programming language that stores data on how your site should be built.
+For example, it can be used to set the titles, layouts, and permalinks (called variables) of a page on your site—kind of like the formatting.

+YAML code located at the top of a Markdown file is called **Front matter**.
+It is used to store information for each page and project.
+For example, YAML is used is in the front matter of this site's home page.

+We will prov

+It is important to note that commands written in YAML are sensitive to line indentation.

 It is important to note that YAML uses indentation-based scoping.
 According to [CloudBees](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started), indentation denotes a new, nested line:

 > *Unless otherwise indicated, new lines indicate the end of a field.
 You structure a YAML document with indentation.
 The indentation level can be one or more spaces.
 The specification forbids tabs because tools treat them differently.*

 In addition to Markdown files, which contain your site's content, your site also has YAML files, which are denoted by a `.yml` file extension.
 One such file is the `_config.yml` file, which stores the configuration information that tells Jekyll how to build your site.

-### Markdown

-[Markdown](https://www.markdownguide.org/) is a plain-text markup language that makes it easy to format your text.
-Markdown converts what you write in words into HTML code that web browsers can read.
-Because it is so useful for writing, Markdown is an integral element to creating pages, projects, and posts on this site.
-This template has a guide on [Formatting Text with Markdown]({{ "/how-to/markdown/" | absolute_url }}), which you can check out later.

-### HTML

-You do not need to know the ins and outs of HTML to use this site template, but it can help you edit some of the template's basic formats.
-Other articles in the How-To section of the template will show you how to do some things with HTML, like adding embedded content.
-If you want more information on HTML, check out the [W3 Schools resources on HTML](https://www.w3schools.com/html/).

 ## Editing the Homepage